-Prolific photographer, hell spawn, and author of just two legitimately published works, Ryan now resides in Oklahoma City, Oklahoma, which he considers a temporary setback.
-When he isn’t writing poetry, he is plotting the demise of his enemies, concocting new recipes based on virgins’ tears, and generally doing what millennials do best (which, according to Clint Eastwood, is being an unproductive, overly sensitive member of the “pussy generation” – his words, not Ryan’s).
+Prolific photographer, poetic blasphemer, hell spawn, author of just two legitimately published works, and opinionated asshole, Ry currently resides in Oklahoma City, Oklahoma, which he considers a temporary setback.
+When he isn’t blogging or capturing the souls of mankind in black and white, he is plotting the demise of his enemies, concocting new recipes based on virgins’ tears, slaving away for the Man, and generally doing what xennials do best (which is nothing at all).

-Welcome to Black and Hellbound, the chronicles of an angry, black, atheist poet.
+Welcome to Black and Hellbound.
 If you’re scared, say you’re scared.